Introduction to Cap Table

 - Shares kept for stock option scheme: These are the shares that have not been issued and are reserved for future hires.

 That is not all.
-There has to be another table in the cap table which should hold the following things:
+There has to be another list in the cap table which should hold the following things:

 - Names of shareholders: Those shareholders who have bought shares of the company.

-- Shares owned by each shareholder: The total number of shares that each of the shareholders holds of the company.
+- Shares owned by each shareholder: The total number of shares that each shareholder holds of the company.

 - Stock options: The stock options that each shareholder owns.